pydio/pydio-doc-howto/1_debian_ubuntu_install.md

-_This guide contains strongly opinionated choices and best practices.
-It will show you the steps required for a production-ready and reasonnably secured server.
-For a simple test on a Debian-like server, you can skim through [this page](./quick-start) instead_.
+_This guide explains how to install and configure Cells on an Debian-like system.
+It contains strongly opinionated choices and best practices.
+It explains the steps required for a production-ready and reasonnably secured server.
+For a simple test, you should rather visit our [quick start page](./quick-start)_.

 **Use case**